greenone092/greenone092.github.io/_posts/2020-8-16-Misconceptions-about-error-correction-in-coding-theory.md

 # The code is independent of the noise of the channel

 Throughout coding theory, we are never explicitly concerned about the channel noise level.
 In a way, coding theory always works around an artificial assumption.
-For this example, this code works perfectly when it's assumed that there's a maximum of 1 error between any 3 consecutive bits sent.
+For this example, this code works perfectly when it's assumed that there's a maximum of 1 non-zero bit in the error for every message (3 bits).
 Whether that condition is actually satisified or how we detect the channel noise level is beyond the code.

 # The decoding function is a function.